-ASSEMBLY AND RECITAL DRESS: meet dress code requirements plus
+ASSEMBLY DRESS: meet dress code requirements plus

-- Dress pants and shirt, or skirt and blouse, or a dress - Dress shoes - Note: There may be a performance that requires a variation on the above.
+- Dress pants or shorts, and dress shirt; or skirt and blouse; or a dress - Note: There may be a performance that requires a variation on the above.
 Parents will be notified in advance.